YorVeX/ObsCSharpExample/README.md

 ![image](https://user-images.githubusercontent.com/528974/218354411-384a533b-1f14-43a5-b6d8-b78fa18a4b1d.png)

 OBS Classic still had a [CLR Host Plugin](https://obsproject.com/forum/resources/clr-host-plugin.21/), but with OBS Studio writing plugins in C# wasn't possible anymore.
 This has changed as of recently.
-The very first without real-world use was [this](https://github.com/kostya9/DotnetObsPluginWithNativeAOT) example plugin demonstrating the basic concept of writing an OBS Studio plugin using .NET 7 and NativeAOT.
+With the release of .NET 7 that includes NativeAOT it is now possible to build native code libraries that can be loaded by OBS Studio.
+This repository is here to show you how.

 ## Prerequisites